helloiamoliver/11ty-japan/posts/day-13-hiroshima.md

 ---

 After this, we hopped onto the tram, and went back to the hotel for the evening, via a Ippudo ramen!

+> Quick, clean, efficient:
+> The smooth Shinkansen slide in,
+> The brakes crying out.